Dr. med. Dirk Manski

 Definition

-A non-gonococcal urethritis is an infectious urethritis, which is not caused by Neisseria gonorrhoeae.
+Non-gonococcal urethritis is an infectious urethritis that is not caused by Neisseria gonorrhoeae.

 Causes (Pathogens) of Non-Gonococcal Urethritis